kalbek/school-libray/README.md

 ### Usage

-To use this project run the command `ruby person.rb` on the terminal.
+To use this project run the entry point with `ruby main.rb` on the terminal.

 ### Run tests

-run command `rubocop --auto-correct`
+- test is written using RSpec
+- test files are located inside `spec` folder
+- commands to run
+ - bundle install
+ - cd spec
+ - rspec <test_file_name>
+- to run all tests at once: `bundle exec rspec spec`
+- or cd to spec and `bundle exec spec .`

 ### Deployment